 If your masthead is ever damaged, it may result in a power outage at your residence.
-This commonly happens during storms when a falling tree or branch lands on the service wire.
-It can bend or pull the masthead away from the house and break the wires to the electric meter.
+This commonly happens during storms when a falling tree or branch lands on it or the connecting power line.
+It can bend or pull the masthead away from the house and break the wires to your meter.